top of page

 A person with MassHealth cannot enter a NH facility, even if it’s the safest or closest option.
 Even private insurance companies, which advertise themselves as large national networks, often behave like completely different businesses depending on which side of the border you stand.

-And for what reason?:
+And for what reason?

-X Not medical capacity.
+• Not medical capacity.

-X Not clinical judgment.
+• Not clinical judgment.

-X Not public safety.
+• Not public safety.

-X Not cost savings.
+• Not cost savings.

 The only reason is this: states and insurers refuse to align their rules.
-It’s time for people in the field, and in our communities to shout from the rooftops.
+It’s time for people in the field and in our communities to shout from the rooftops.
 This is wrong, and we can fix it through communication and a little bit of compassion.

 These barriers are not natural.
 They are not inevitable.
 They were created by policymakers who never imagined that addiction treatment would become a life-or-death daily emergency for millions of Americans.
 They were created by bureaucracies that treat healthcare like a territorial game, where paperwork matters more than people.
-Please take a second and think about how outrageous this is.

 We live in a region where overdoses don’t “respect” state borders.
 Mental health crises don’t “respect” state borders.
 Trauma, homelessness, and substance use don’t “respect” state borders.